 - Study tables available staffed by retired teachers, students, community members and Americorps tutors.

 - Quiet study atmosphere.

 - Assigned study tables for students at risk of failing one or more classes.

-- All students may, with a pass from one of their academic teachers, go to the LMC or that teacher’s office.
+- All students may, with a pass from one of their academic teachers, go to that teacher’s office.